RealWagmi/anon-integration-guide/projects/beefy/README.md

 - `getMyPositionsPortfolio`: Show the top 10 vaults in the user portfolio.
 For each vault, show the tokens in the vault, the type of vault, the APY yield, and the dollar value of the user position in the vault.
 - `getBestApyForToken`: Show the top 10 vaults with the best APY yield for the given token, sorted by APY.
 By default, vaults where the token is part of a liquidity pool will be included, too.
 - `findVault`: Get information about a specific vault by either its ID or its name.
 The result will include info on any user positions in the vault.
+- `getBeefyCapabilities`: Get information about what Beefy can do and example prompts.

 ## Installation